 It’s better to show Facebook Lead Ads to your middle of the funnel because these people will be more likely to respond, which will bring your cost of lead down.

-Whereas if you try these ads at the top of the funnel before you’ve filtered out the people who may not be interested, your lead cost is going to be much higher and you’ll be wasting money.
+Whereas if you try a real estate Facebook ad at the top of the funnel before you’ve filtered out the people who may not be interested, your lead cost is going to be much higher and you’ll be wasting money.

 Type of Content